milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 ---
-layout: post
 title: "Blogging with Jekyll and GitHub Pages"
+date: 2014-12-30T19:47:46+05:45
 excerpt: "Transform your plain text into static websites and blogs."
-date: 2014-12-30T19:47:46+05:45
 redirect_from: "/2014/12/blogging-with-jekyll-and-github-pages/"
 ---